 Historical hotels, and villas, maintained gardens and parks, 12 km long seaside promenade, and first-class gastronomy make Opatija one of the most popular destinations in Croatia.

-The largest town in Dalmatia, Split is a true Mediterrenean city: colourful and lively, with a nice balance of ancient and modern.
-Over 1.700 year old Diocletian Palace is the heart of the city, an open-air museum, a living and breathing place where you can feel Split's past and present.
+The largest town in Dalmatia, Split is a true Mediterranean city: colorful and lively, with a nice balance of tourists and locals.
+Over 1.700-year-old Diocletian Palace is the heart of the city, an open-air museum, a living and breathing place where you can feel Split's past and present.

 Read more about Split: